Temporally complex odour information encoding

 Recent methodological advances in presenting dynamic odour stimuli, neural activity recordings, and machine-vision algorithms now offer the exciting opportunity to address this fundamental question.
 Using a multidisciplinary approach, this project will uncover how temporally complex odour information is processed across the olfactory system and how odour dynamics give rise to behaviour.

-Investigation of Odour Representation
+1. Investigation of Odour Representation

 We will first investigate how temporally complex odour information is represented across key structures of the mammalian olfactory system using in vivo physiology.
-This will provide important groundwork for the next step, elucidating the cellular and circuit mechanisms underlying the encoding of dynamic odours in the early olfactory system.
+This will provide important groundwork for the next step.

-Navigation Behaviour Study
+3. Study of Navigation Behaviour

-Finally, we will study which features of temporally complex odours are used for navigation behaviour by simultaneously recording and correlating the animal’s respiration sampling strategy, the dynamic odour profile encountered by the animal, and neural activity from early and higher-order olfactory areas in freely moving mice.
+Finally, we will study which features of temporally complex odours are used for navigation behaviour by simultaneously recording and correlating:

 By combining cellular and systems neuroscience with behavioural investigations, we aim to directly assess how mammals use olfaction to extract information about space from time.
 I strongly believe that this innovative research programme will generate novel and highly generalizable insights into how naturalistic sensory information is processed and that it will uncover neural mechanisms that give rise to our perception of the world.